qrzn23/min/magick/content.md

 In the might of Pan.
 lo Pan !
 Io Pan Pan !
 Pan !
 Io Pan !

-INTRODUCTION
+# INTRODUCTION

 E&lt;r&lt;7£ai àôàvaToç OeSç, 7.u^pozoç y oux tzi 0\&gt;rjz6ç

 *Pythagoras.*

-“Magic is the Highest, most Absolute, and most Divine Knowledge of Natural Philosophy, advanced in its Works and wonderful operations by a right understanding of the inward and occult virtue of things; so that true Agents being applied to proper Patients, strange and admirable effects will thereby be produced.
+> “Magic is the Highest, most Absolute, and most Divine Knowledge of Natural Philosophy, advanced in its Works and wonderful operations by a right understanding of the inward and occult virtue of things; so that true Agents being applied to proper Patients, strange and admirable effects will thereby be produced.
 Whence magicians are profound and diligent searchers into Nature j they, because of their skill, know how to anticipate an effect, the which to the vulgar shall seem to be a miracle.”
 *The Goetia of the Lemegeton of King Solomon.*

 “Wherever sympathetic magic occurs in its pure unadulterated form, it is assumed that in nature one event follows another necessarily and invariably without the intervention of any spiritual or personal agency.

-**Thus its fundamental conception is identical with that of modem science; underlying the whole System is a faith, implicit but real and firm, in the order and uniformity of nature.** The magician does not doubt that the same causes will always produce the same effects, that the performance of the proper ceremony accompanied by the appropriate spell, will inevitably be attended by the desired results, unless, indeed, his incantations should chance to be thwarted and foiled by the more potent charms of another sorcerer.
+> **Thus its fundamental conception is identical with that of modem science; underlying the whole System is a faith, implicit but real and firm, in the order and uniformity of nature.** The magician does not doubt that the same causes will always produce the same effects, that the performance of the proper ceremony accompanied by the appropriate spell, will inevitably be attended by the desired results, unless, indeed, his incantations should chance to be thwarted and foiled by the more potent charms of another sorcerer.
 He supplicates no higher power: he sues the favour of no fickle and wayward being: he abases himself before no awful deity.
 Yet his power, great as he believes it to be, is by no means arbitrary and unlimited.
 He can wield it only so long as he strictly conforms to the rules of his art, or to what may be called the laws of nature as conceived by him.
 To neglect these rules, to break these laws in the smallest particular is to incur failure, and may even expose the unskilful practitioner himself to the utmost peril.
 If he claims a sovereignty over nature, it is a constitutional sovereignty rigorously limited in its scope and exercised in exact conformity with ancient usage. **Thus the analogy between the magical and the scientific conceptions of the worid is close.
 In both of them the succession of events is perfectly regular and certain, being determined by immutable laws, the operation of which can be foreseen and calculated precisely;** the elements of caprice, of chance, and of accident are banished from the course of nature.
 Both of them open up a seemingly boundless vista of possibilities to him who knows the causes of things and can touch the secret springs that set in motion the vast and intncate mechanism of the worid.
 Hence the strong attraction which magic and science alike have exercised on the human mind hence the powerful stimulus that both have given to the pursuit of knowledge.
 They lure the weary enquirer, the footsore seeker, on through the wilderness of disappointment in the present by their endless promises of the future: they take him up to the top of an exceeding high mountain and shew him, beyond the dark clouds and rolling mists at his feet, a vision of the celestial city, far off, it may be, but radiant with unearthly splendour, bathed in the light of dreams.”
 Dr. J. G. FRAZER, *«The Golden Bough*

-“So far, therefore, **as the public profession of magic has been one of the roads by which men have passed to supreme power, it has contributed to emancipate mankind from the thraldom of tradition and to elevate them into a larger, f reer life, with a broader outlook, on the worid.
+> “So far, therefore, **as the public profession of magic has been one of the roads by which men have passed to supreme power, it has contributed to emancipate mankind from the thraldom of tradition and to elevate them into a larger, f reer life, with a broader outlook, on the worid.
 This is no small service rendered to humanity.** And when we remember further that in another direction magic has paved the way for science, we are forced to admit that if the black art has done much evil, it has also been the source of much good that if it is the child of error, **it has yet been the mother of freedom and truth.”**

 Ibid.

-“Prove all things; hold fast that which is good”.
+> “Prove all things; hold fast that which is good”.

 St. Paul.

-“Also the mantras and spells; the obeah and the wanga; the work of the wand and the work of the sword: these he shall learn and teach.
+> “Also the mantras and spells; the obeah and the wanga; the work of the wand and the work of the sword: these he shall learn and teach.
 “He must teach ; but he may make severe the ordeals.
-“The word of the Law is 0EAHMA.”
+> “The word of the Law is 0EAHMA.”
 LIBER AL vel xxxi: The Book of the Law.

+---

-This book is for ALL:
+This book is for

+**ALL:**

 for every man, woman, and child.

 My former work has been misunderstood, and its scope limited, by my use of technical terms.
 It has attracted only too many dilettanti and eccentrics, weaklings seeking in “Magic” an escape from reality.
 I myself was first consciously drawn to the subject in this way.
 And it has repelled only too many scientific and practicai minds, such as I most designed to influence.

+But
+**MAGICK**
-But MAGICK is for ALL.
+is for
+**ALL.**

 I have written this book to help the Banker, the Pugilist, the Biologist, the Poet, the Navvy, the Grocer, the Factory Girl, the Mathematician, the Stenographer, the Golfer, the Wife, the Consul — and ail the rest — to fulfil themselves perfectly, each in his or her own proper function.
-Let me explain in a few words how it came about that I blazoned the word **MAGICK** upon the Banner that I have borne before me all my life.
+Let me explain in a few words how it came about that I blazoned the word

+**MAGICK**

+upon the Banner that I have borne before me all my life.
 Before I touched my teens, I was already aware that I was THE BEAST whose number is 666.
 I did not understand in the least what that implied; it was a passionately ecstatic sense of identity.
 In my third year at Cambridge, I devoted myself consciously to the Great Work, understanding thereby the Work of becoming a Spiritual Being, free from the constraints, accidents, and deceptions of material existence.